Gérard Houllier: Aston Villa

 In the January transfer Window, Houllier signed Kyle Walker on loan from Tottenham Hotspur in a bid to improve Villa's struggling defence.
 This signing was followed by the arrival of Jean Makoun from Houllier's former club Lyon, before Sunderland's Darren Bent was brought to Villa Park in a deal that broke the club's transfer record.
 Villa's January transfer window was rounded off with the loan signing of American international midfielder Michael Bradley from Borussia Mönchengladbach.
 In February 2011, Houllier criticised the commitment of Villa defenders Habib Beye and Stephen Warnock.
 The pair were forced to train with the club's reserve side and were not selected by the Frenchman, even when the club faced even more injury concerns.
 After the defeat to Sunderland, Villa underwent a revival, winning five and drawing three of their next nine matches in the league and FA Cup, including defeating Manchester City 1–0 in a run which saw the team climb to 12th.

-However, Villa were eliminated from the FA Cup by Manchester City via a 3–0 away loss in early March.
+However, Villa were eliminated from the FA Cup by Manchester City via a 3–0 away loss in early March 2011.
 Houllier chose to rest a number of key first-team players, a move that was criticised by fans and the media alike.
 The club's league form also failed to improve.
 During a team-bonding exercise at a health spa in Leicestershire, Villa defenders James Collins and Richard Dunne were involved in a confrontation with club staff.
 The players were each fined two weeks' wages.
 However, Houllier said the incident did not affect team morale.
 On 19 March, Villa faced local rivals Wolverhampton Wanderers in the Premier League at Villa Park.
 Prior to the match, a banner reading, "Had enough, Houllier out" was unveiled by some supporters in the stadium's Holte End stand.
 However, this was quickly removed by the club's stewarding staff.
 The away side won 1–0 thanks to a goal from Matt Jarvis, claiming their first win against Aston Villa in 31 years.
 Towards the end of the match, the home fans once again verbally attacked Houllier with chants of "we want Houllier out" and "you don't know what you're doing", before giving a chorus of boos at the final whistle.

-On 20 April, Houllier was admitted to hospital after falling ill during the night.
+On 20 April 2011, Houllier was admitted to hospital after falling ill during the night.
 His condition was said to be stable, but he was not able to be at Aston Villa's training session the following day, and was not able to attend their match against Stoke City on 23 April, or any subsequent matches of the 2010–11 season.
 Gary McAllister took charge of all first team affairs in his stead.
-On 1 June, Houllier stepped down as manager of Aston Villa by mutual consent.
-In Houllier's only season, Villa finished ninth; they have not finished higher since his departure.
+On 1 June 2011, Houllier stepped down as manager of Aston Villa by mutual consent.
+In Houllier's only season, Villa finished ninth.